Stovall v. Denno: Factual background

-Dr. Paul Behrendt was stabbed to death on August 23, 1961.
+Dr. Paul Behrendt was stabbed to death on August 23, 1961 at his home in Garden City, New York.
 Dr. Behrendt's wife was injured in the attack.
 A shirt and keys left at the scene led to Theodore Stovall's arrest on August 24, 1961.
 After Mrs. Behrendt underwent surgery, Stovall was brought to her hospital room on the afternoon of August 25, 1961.
 Stovall had not yet been appointed counsel.
 Mrs. Behrendt identified Stovall as her attacker.
 Stovall was convicted and sentenced to death.
 The New York Court of Appeals affirmed Stovall's conviction.

 Stovall filed a petition of habeas corpus, alleging that his Fifth, Sixth, and Fourteenth Amendment rights were violated.
 The Southern District of New York dismissed his petition, and Stovall appealed to the Second Circuit.
 A three judge panel reversed Stovall's conviction on the basis that Mrs. Behrendt's identification was made in violation of Stovall's Sixth Amendment right to counsel.
 The Second Circuit reheard the case en banc and affirmed the district court's dismissal of Stovall's petition.
 The Supreme Court granted certiorari.